 “We stumble on … bring a little noise into the silence, find in others the ongoing of ourselves.
 It is almost enough.
 The world spins.
 We stumble on.
 It is almost enough.”

-While you can count the ingredients for the filling on one hand, this pie does take a little planning as you should let your lemons macerate (hang out in sugar) for 24 hours if possible (if not, at least 4 hours).
+While you can count the ingredients for the filling on one hand, this pie does take a little planning as you should let your lemons macerate (hang out in sugar) for 24 hours if possible (if not, at least 4 hours; this isn’t accounted for in the timing breakdown above).
 To get a really incredible pie without a hint of bitterness, you want to slice your lemons as thin as possible.
 I use a mandolin and set it on the thinnest setting possible.
-You could very well use a sharp knife, too — just go for drapey, almost see-through slices.
+You could very well use a sharp knife, too — just go for drapy, almost see-through slices.
 As for the crust, I love using vinegar in my pie dough–it prevents the formation of gluten (which makes for tough pastry) and helps to create a light, flaky pie.

 Filling adapted from: The Joy of Cooking: All About Pies & Tarts